 - For the topping:

-- Place caramels and cream in a microwave safe bowl.
+Place caramels and heavy cream in a microwave safe bowl.
 Heat mixture in microwave on HIGH power in 30 second intervals, stirring after each interval until melted and smooth.
 Spoon caramel into indentation in cookies and sprinkle tops with a small pinch of sea salt.

 - Place chocolate and shortening into a separate microwave safe mixing bowl.
 Heat mixture on 50% power in 30 second intervals, stirring after each interval until melted and smooth.
 Pour into a piping bag or ziplog bag and cut tip of corner.
 Drizzle over cookies.
 Allow to set then store in an airtight container.